-Temporary Fences and Corrals:
+Temporary Fences and Corals

 When you plan to spend several days in one spot, a temporary corral or fence is a good way to keep your stock in camp.
 Make sure your stock are trained to stay in temporary corrals before leaving home.
-If you find permanent corrals at trailheads or designated horse camps, use them?
-Try some of these temporary fences and corrals (don't forget to take them with you!):
+If you find permanent corrals at trailheads or designated horse camps, use them!
+Try some of these temporary fences and corrals (don't forget to take them with you!)

-Plastic Snow Fences:
+Plastic Snow Fences

-This fencing is lightweight, easy to pack, an comes in colors such as green and black.
-Some people use a strand of electric fence at the top to prevent stock from escaping.
+This fencing is light- weight, easy to pack, and comes in colors such as green and black.